 3. All reported time and absences from the prior week will populate.

 4. If any changes are necessary, update/delete the punch times or absence rows accordingly.
+If non of the copied punches from the prior week are going to be used for a particular day, you must delete the line, just removing the punches won't work.
 When finished, click Submit.

 View By Day:

 NOTE: More information about each column can be found by clicking on the blue i (information icon)

 - Posted Leave Balances show balance totals as of the last completed payroll (Available Balance).

 - Projected Balancesshows all absences that have been entered, approved and run through overnight processing, for the current and/or future pay periods.